What is hepatitis A?

 What is the treatment for hepatitis A?

-There are no special medicines or antibiotics that can be used to treat a person once the symptoms appear.
-Generally, doctors recommend rest, good nutrition, fluids, and treatment of symptoms to help a person recover from hepatitis A. A small number of people might need to be hospitalized for the illness.
+Unvaccinated people who have been recently exposed to HAV can be given the hepatitis A vaccine or a shot of immune globulin within two weeks of the exposure to prevent severe illness.
+Otherwise, there are no special medicines that can be used to treat a person once the symptoms appear.
+Generally, doctors recommend rest, good nutrition, fluids, and treatment of symptoms to help a person recover from hepatitis A. A small number of people might need to be hospitalized.
+It might take a few months before people with hepatitis A begin to feel better.

 How can hepatitis A be prevented?

-The single most effective way to prevent spread is careful hand washing after using the toilet, changing diapers, or before eating or preparing food.
+Hand hygiene is important to prevent the spread of HAV.
+Always wash hands carefully after using the toilet, changing diapers, engaging in sexual activity that involves anal contact, and before eating or preparing food.
 Avoid eating raw shellfish taken from potentially contaminated waters.
-Also, infected people should not handle foods during the contagious period.
+People with hepatitis A should not handle foods during the contagious period.

-Disinfection of ‘clean’ surfaces with a 1:100 dilution of household bleach in water (i.e., approximately ¼ cup of 5.25% bleach in one gallon of water) or cleaning solutions containing quaternary ammonium and/or hydrogen chloride (including concentrations found in many toilet cleaners) are effective in inactivating HAV.
+To clean contaminated surfaces, use approximately ¼ cup of 5.25% bleach in one gallon of water or use cleaning solutions containing quaternary ammonium and/or hydrogen chloride (found in many toilet cleaners).

 How can I get more information about hepatitis A?

-3) Visit the Centers for Disease Control and Prevention website at http://www.cdc.gov/vaccines/vpd-vac/hepa/default.htm.
+- Visit the Centers for Disease Control and Prevention (CDC) website at https://www.cdc.gov/hepatitis/hav/.
+For specific information about international travel and hepatitis A, visit the CDC website at https://wwwnc.cdc.gov/travel/yellowbook/2018/infectious-diseases-related-to-travel/hepatitis-a.